NOTE: Updated October 2024 with improved charts.

 Internal and external temperatures in degrees Celsius.

 For the same period I obtained the electricity use and cost data from Octopus using their excellent API via the Octograph tool, visualised below on a Grafana dashboard.
 According to the Vaillant data, the heat pump used 2.39 MWh of energy, which is only 32% of the total electricity use.
-I am suspicious that this is incorrect, even factoring in a 10% underestimate from the Vaillant system.
-I would expect the heat pump to be using more like 50-60% of total electricity on average, given that other electricity use is cooking and appliances etc. Otherwise the usage profile matches between the two data sets.
+I am suspicious that this is inaccurate, even factoring in an 8% underestimate from the Vaillant measurements.
+I would expect the heat pump to be using more like half of total electricity on average, given that other electricity use is cooking and appliances etc, but perhaps I am wrong.
+Otherwise the usage profile matches between the two data sets.

 Electricity use from Octopus data.